-Still, many textbooks introduce statistical concepts using carefully crafted datasets where everything runs smoothly, and all models work out of the box.
+Yet, many textbooks introduce statistical concepts using carefully crafted datasets where everything runs smoothly, and all models work out of the box.
 This gives a false sense of security.
 In practice, however, most datasets are not only unpolished but also (even after some careful treatment) uninteresting.
 Such is life.
-We will not be avoiding the more difficult problems in our journey.
+We will not be avoiding the more difficult problems during our journey.

 This book is a whole course and should be read from the beginning to the end.

-The material has been divided into 5 parts.
+The material has been divided into five parts.

 Chapter 1 discusses how to execute the first code chunks in Jupyter Notebooks, which are a flexible tool for the reproducible generation of reports from data analyses.